 Intellectual property rights pertain to materials that can be trademarked, copyrighted, patented, as well as those created for instructional, artistic, or scholarly pursuits.
 Intellectual materials created by an adjunct faculty member on his/her own time using his/her own resources shall be the property of the adjunct faculty member alone.
 Intellectual materials created by an adjunct faculty member using substantial College resources shall be the property of the College.
 Substantial College resources are direct costs to the College that include additional secretarial or technical support, or the use of specialized equipment.
-KCAEA Contract, Section 3.5 https://kish.edu/about/leadership/board/policy-manual/ pdfs/ch4/4.17.pdf All Employees are expected to abide by the terms of the Acceptable Use Policy for campus technology.
+This process is governed by the KCAEA Contract, Section 3.5 https://kish.edu/about/leadership/board/policy-manual/ pdfs/ch4/4.17.pdf All employees are expected to abide by the terms of the Acceptable Use Policy for campus technology.